Papa Beaver's Storytime

 Papa Beaver's Storytime (Les histoires du Père Castor) is an animated television series based on the Père Castor series of children's story books produced by French publisher's editor Paul Faucher.
-The series which was produced by Cinar, originally aired from 1993 to 1995 and 2002 on the French channels Canal J and France 3, and later on the American channel Nickelodeon's Nick Jr. block between 1994 and 1997.
+The series, which was produced by CINAR Films, originally aired from 1993 to 1995 and 2002 on the French channels Canal J and France 3, and later on the American channel Nickelodeon's Nick Jr. block between 1994 and 1997.

 Synopsis

-Series presenting a collection of tales based on the Père Castor series of French children's stories.
+The series presents a collection of tales based on the Père Castor series of French children's stories.
 Papa Beaver's Storytime is an animated television series which tells of Papa Beaver, a caretaker, a father figure, but most importantly, a storyteller.

 The show starts out with some type of disagreement between the children, who then turn to Papa Beaver for a solution.
-He begins telling them some stories which are somehow related to the situation the children are in, the stories are either a fable or a fairytale ultimately telling the morality of the story to teach them a lesson about their actions they have done before the story began.
+He begins telling them some stories which are somehow related to the situation the children are in.

+The stories are either a fable or a fairytale, ultimately using the morality of the story to teach the children a lesson about their own actions.